cliport/cliport/README.md

 - **Frameworks**: There are lots of leftover NumPy bits from when I was trying to reproduce the TransportNets results.
 I'll try to clean up when I get some time.
 - **Rotation Augmentation**: All tasks use the same distrubution for sampling SE(2) rotation perturbations.
 This obviously leads to issues with tasks that involve spatial relationships like 'left' or 'forward'.
 - **Evaluation Runs**: In an ideal setting, the evaluation metrics should be averaged over 3 or more repetitions with different seeds.
 This might be feasible if you are working just with multi-task models.
 - **Duplicate Training Sets**: The train sets of `*seen` and `*unseen` tasks are identical, and only the val and test sets differ for purposes of evaluating generalization performance.
-So you don't need two duplicate train sets or train two separate models.
+So you don't need two duplicate train sets or train two separate models for the splits.
 - **Other Limitations**: Checkout Appendix I in the paper.

 ## Notebooks